 Do not use damaged glassware.
-Use equipment only for its intended purpose.
-Laboratory equipment and glassware shall be handled with care in order to avoid breakage and potential injury.
+Laboratory equipment and glassware shall be handled with care to avoid breakage and potential injury.
 In cases where "explosion" or "implosion" may occur, use extra care with evacuated glass apparatus.
 Consider the use of shielding or wrapping to contain the release of chemicals and fragments.
 Broken glassware shall be disposed of with care in appropriately labeled and designated containers.